Can dogs eat mango?

 Is mango safe for dogs?

-• The pit (stone) — Contains amygdalin, which breaks down into cyanide when chewed.
-It’s also large enough to cause intestinal blockage or choking.
+• The pit — contains amygdalin, which turns into cyanide when chewed.
+It’s also big enough to block a dog’s intestines or get stuck in their throat.

-• Vitamin A — Supports eye health, skin condition, and immune system.
-One cup of mango provides about 25% of a human’s daily vitamin A — proportionally significant for dogs too.
+• Vitamin A — good for eyes, skin, and immune system.
+One cup gives a human about 25% of their daily needs, and it’s proportionally meaningful for dogs too

-• Vitamin E — Protects cells from oxidative damage.
-Particularly beneficial for coat and skin health.
+• Vitamin E — protects cells, especially good for coat and skin

-• Vitamin B6 — Supports brain function, red blood cell production, and hormone regulation.
+• Vitamin B6 — brain function and red blood cell production

-The trade-off: mango is one of the highest-sugar fruits at roughly 23g of sugar per cup.
-That’s nearly double the sugar in bananas and almost four times the sugar in watermelon.
-Portion control is critical.
+The downside: mango has roughly 23g of sugar per cup.
+That’s almost double what’s in bananas and nearly four times the sugar in watermelon.
+Portions matter a lot with this one.

 How much mango can a dog eat?